-This course provides an integrated introduction to the processes by which teachers plan and deliver instruction, and assess student learning in inclusive classroom settings.
-Students will learn to create lesson and unit plans, identify and use a variety of teaching strategies, monitor and adjust during instruction, and use both informal and formal assessments.
-Students will learn multiple ways to use technology to enhance teaching and learning.
-Students will also learn the importance of adapting instruction to meet students’ learning differences and aligning instruction with the NYS Common Core Learning Standards.
+This course introduces how teachers develop curriculum, plan and deliver instruction, and assess student learning in inclusive classroom settings.
+Students will create lesson and unit plans, identify and use various teaching strategies, monitor and adjust methods during instruction, and conduct informal and formal assessments.
+Students will learn to adapt instruction to meet students’ learning differences and align instruction with New York State learning standards.

 This course serves as an introduction to the historical, cultural, and social foundations of education for all students in the United States.
 Students will examine the roots of current educational theories, policies, practices, and questions regarding the diverse and rich nature of secondary schools today.
 Additionally students will be presented with the role of inclusive education and the responsibilities and rights of all educators involved.
 Students will begin exploring current research in education.
 Introduces students to sources of research on inclusion and on various disabilities; students read and report on current research on a particular disability.